PEESEgroup/GCAM-CDR-policy/README.md

 # Manure Pyrolysis IAM

-This study uses the Global Change Analysis Model (GCAM) integrated assessment model (IAM) to analyze the cost and CDR potential of various CDR technologies under many policy scenarios in the US from 2020 to 2050
+This study uses the Global Change Analysis Model (GCAM) integrated assessment model (IAM) to analyze the cost and CDR potential of various CDR technologies under many policy scenarios in the US from 2020 to 2050.
+The main folders include
     data
     gcam
     xml

 ## Locations

-Global (32 GCAM regions)
+Global (32 GCAM regions) and USA (50 GCAM regions).
+This study, while it has global results, are only analyzed in the context of the US

 ## Files overview